Russel88/DAtest/README.md

 ### Passing arguments to the different tests

-Additional arguments can be passed to the internal functions with the "args" argument.
+Additional arguments can be passed to the internal functions with the `args` argument.
 It should be structured as a list with elements named by the tests:

 E.g. passing to the DA.per function that it should only run 1000